celsworth/lxp-bridge/README.md

 The following MQTT topics are recognised:

+#### topic = `lxp/cmd/{datalog}/read/inputs/1`, payload = empty

+This prompts the inverter to immediately publish a set of input registers.
+These get published every few minutes anyway but with this you can read them on-demand.

+`1` can be 1 - 3.

+See [inputs.md](doc/inputs.md) for details of the JSON data hashes.

 #### topic = `lxp/cmd/{datalog}/read/hold/1`, payload = optional int

 This is a pretty low-level command which you may not normally need.

-Publishing to this will read the value of inverter register 1.
+Publishing to this will read the value of inverter holding register 1.
 The payload is optionally the number of inverters to read, with a default of 1 if empty.

 The unprocessed reply will appear in `lxp/{datalog}/hold/1`.
 Depending on which register you're reading, this may need further post-processing to make sense.